Tuesday, 31 December 2013

 And now our Christmas tree is all set up and lighted, tinselled and baubled ready for the festive season!

-Tuesday 10 December 2013
+Tuesday, 10 December 2013

 Strange experience in the toilet

 In all the excitement of Sunday's walk I forgot to blog about a strange and rather frightening experience I had early on Sunday morning.
 After my delicious curry on Saturday evening I got up to go to the bathroom at about 5 a.m.
 While I was there my vision started breaking up into brightly coloured pixels until I couldn't see at all.
 I also felt a bit nauseous.
 I waited for it to pass but it didn't and I shouted for help.
-David told me later that he heard me shouting, "I can't see!" and then "Mum!" which is a bit strange because my mum died more than three years ago!
+Davie told me later that he heard me shouting, "I can't see!" and then "Mum!" which is a bit strange because my mum died more than three years ago!
 When no one came to help I decided that I had better make my way back to bed, and at that point my vision started to come back.
 I honestly thought that there was something wrong with me, but when I woke again at seven I felt brand new and off I went on our walk.
 How strange!

-Sunday 8 December 2013
+Sunday, 8 December 2013

 Appalling weather

 We knew that the weather would be rainy today for the annual hill walking club mince pies outing, but the driving rain which soaked us to the skin still took me by surprise.
 We were well equipped with waterproof boots and clothing, but the rain got in anyway, probably running down from our faces or soaking up from our bootlaces.
 It was truly appalling!
-Despite all this James, Ally, Cat, David and I enjoyed getting some exercise.
+Despite all this James, Ally, Cat, Davie and I enjoyed getting some exercise.
 Our walk was The Three Lochs Walk from Loch Lomond Shores to Helensburgh and I think that on a good day it would be a very pleasant walk.
 We also took a wrong turning and climbed too far up a hill; I suspected that we were going the wrong way when I ended up crawling up the muddy slope on hands and knees because it was so steep.
 However we eventually made our way back to the path.
 As we descended down the other side of the hill into Helensburgh we got the full force of the wind blowing in from the sea, which made the rain feel even worse.
 The group was scattered all up and down the hill by now but Andy phoned ahead and the bus picked us up at the foot of the hill and drove us along the front to a pleasant hostelry where mulled wine and mince pies awaited us.
 Thank goodness I had brought a complete change of clothing, and soon I was warming my hands on a hot cup of coffee and singing along to Christmas songs.
 Steven did a fine job as Santa; our reluctant "James Santa" was only too happy to hand the role back over!
 There were quite a few children present and some gorgeous babies including Abigail Lily who was born while we were at Lochinver at the September weekend, and her pretty curly-haired big sister Katie.
 I also met Miriam's beautiful 16 month old grand daughter Ruby - I love that name, and she is a bright little girl who was very interested in Santa although a little unsure of him!
 After some more festive fun we headed back to Cathcart on the bus and all had a nap on the way.
 I am now in a hot bath but I had better get out because Grandma is coming round for dinner any minute.

 Heather and a lovely curry